 What modules could I study?

-First year core modules in Law may include The Modern English Legal System; Tort Law; Business Planning - Integrative Project; Markets, Marketing and Strategy and second year core modules may include Critical Issues in Law and Management; Contract Law; Foundations of European Union Law.
+First year core modules in Law may include The Modern English Legal System; Tort Law; Business Planning - Integrative Project; Markets, Marketing and Strategy.
+Second year core modules may include Critical Issues in Law and Management; Contract Law; Foundations of European Union Law.

-Examples of elective modules may include Management, Organisation and Society 1 and 2; Quantitative Analysis for Management 1 and 2; Introduction to Financial Accounting; Foundations of Financial Management; Economics for Business; Operations Management; International Law; French Law; German Law; Social Theory of Law; Introduction to Competition Law; Comparative Criminal Justice; Human Rights in Practice; Law and Policies of the European Union; Origins, Images and Cultures of English Law; Law of Labour Relations; Comparative Human Rights; Medicine and the Law; Gender and the Law; Conflict of Laws in a Commercial Context; Child Law and Global Intellectual Property Law & Policy, to name a few.
+Examples of elective modules may include Management, Organisation and Society 1 and 2; Quantitative Analysis for Management 1 and 2; Introduction to Financial Accounting; Foundations of Financial Management; Economics for Business; Operations Management; International Law; French Law; German Law; Social Theory of Law; Introduction to Competition Law; Comparative Criminal Justice; Human Rights in Practice; Law and Policies of the European Union; Origins of English Law; Law of Labour Relations; Comparative Human Rights; Medicine and the Law; Gender and the Law; Conflict of Laws in a Commercial Context; Child Law and Global Intellectual Property Law & Policy, to name a few.

 *The modules mentioned above may be subject to change.
 Please read our terms and conditions for more detailed information.